lizhaogai/react-native-tips/README.md

-**[UNMAINTAINED]** This project is no more used by our products and, consequently, is not maintain by our developers anymore.
-Feel free to fork it or create your own library from it.
+**[IMPORTANT]** Conceal Network DAO took over this dead project and is now an active maintainer.
+Feel free to contribute to its development.

 # react-native-tips